AI Governance Framework

 A clear operating model separates strategic oversight (board/executives) from day-to-day controls (council/teams).
 Use this as a starting point and adapt titles to match your organization.

-AI Governance Council Approves high-impact use cases, policies, tiering rules; tracks the portfolio.
+Approves high-impact use cases, policies, and tiering rules.
+Tracks the AI portfolio.

-Product / Engineering Builds and operates AI systems; maintains documentation, monitoring, and incident response.
+Builds and operates AI systems.
+Maintains documentation, monitoring, and incident response.

-Data Governance Data quality, lineage, and access controls; ensures proper data use and retention.
+Data quality, lineage, and access controls.
+Ensures proper data use and retention.

 Minimum Viable Policy Pack